Anti-Bullying

 • College suspension

-The College endeavours to offer appropriate support mechanisms for both the victim of bullying and the perpetrator of bullying.
+The College endeavours to offer appropriate support mechanisms for the students who are bullied, the students who engage in bullying behaviour and the students who bully.
 These strategies may vary between incidents but may include the following:

 • Counselling provided by the College